Jaén province, Peru

-The Jaén Province is one of the thirteen provinces in the Cajamarca Region of Peru.
+Jaén is one of the thirteen provinces in the Cajamarca Region of Peru.
 Geographically, the province has a mountainous terrain crisscrossed by the rivers of the Huancabamba-Chamaya Basin, which drain towards the Marañón River.
 Its weather is characterized by high temperatures all year long and heavy rains from October through March.
-Agriculture and husbandry absorb over half of the province workforce. rice and coffee are main crops.
+Agriculture and husbandry absorb over half of the province workforce; rice and coffee are main crops.